 onclick="alert('you clicked on '+ dom_el('.a1002').innerText)" />

 Sometimes you need to display tags as hints.
 For example in a menu bar you may want users to know which features are new by displaying a colourful but tiny new tag next to each new menu item.
-Setting the tiny="true" attribute will serve such aa purpose.
-Specifying this attribute on a x-bladewind::tags component will apply the size to all tags defined within the component.
-However, specifying the attribute on a x-bladewind::tag component will only apply it to that single tag.

-<x-bladewind.tag label="just added" tiny="true" color="pink" />
+<x-bladewind::tag label="just added" tiny="true" color="pink" />

-<x-bladewind.tag label="new" tiny="true" color="purple"
+<x-bladewind::tag label="new" tiny="true" color="purple"

 shade="dark"